PX4/PX4-user_guide/en/middleware/mavlink.md

 ## PX4 and MAVLink

 PX4 uses _standard_ MAVLink definitions by default for the greatest compatibility with MAVLink ground stations, libraries, and external components such as MAVLink cameras.
-These are included from `development.xml` (by default) in the `main` branch.
+In the `main` branch these are included from `development.xml` on SITL, and `common.xml` for other boards, by default.

 :::note
-Not all "standard" messages, commands and microservices are _implemented_.
+Not all common and development messages, commands and microservices are _implemented_.
 :::

 PX4 includes the [mavlink/mavlink](https://github.com/mavlink/mavlink) repo as a submodule under [/src/modules/mavlink](https://github.com/PX4/PX4-Autopilot/tree/main/src/modules/mavlink), and generates the MAVLink 2 C header files at build time.

 There are are number of XML dialect files in [/mavlink/messages/1.0/](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/).

-The dialect that is built is defined in the variable `CONFIG_MAVLINK_DIALECT` used in [/src/modules/mavlink/CMakeLists.txt](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/mavlink/CMakeLists.txt).
+- For SITL the dialect that is built is defined in the variable `CONFIG_MAVLINK_DIALECT`, which is set in [boards/px4/sitl/default.px4board](https://github.com/PX4/PX4-Autopilot/blob/main/boards/px4/sitl/default.px4board#L36) to [development.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/development.xml) (this file includes [common.xml](https://mavlink.io/en/messages/common.html) and hence [minimal.xml](https://mavlink.io/en/messages/minimal.html)).
-The value is set in [default.px4board](https://github.com/PX4/PX4-Autopilot/blob/main/boards/px4/sitl/default.px4board#L36) to [development.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/development.xml), which includes [common.xml](https://mavlink.io/en/messages/common.html) and hence [minimal.xml](https://mavlink.io/en/messages/minimal.html).
+  The `CONFIG_MAVLINK_DIALECT` is used in [/src/modules/mavlink/CMakeLists.txt](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/mavlink/CMakeLists.txt).
+- For other boards the default dialect is set to [common.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/common.xml) in [src/modules/mavlink/Kconfig](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/mavlink/Kconfig#L10) (search for `menuconfig MAVLINK_DIALECT`).

 The files are generated into the build directory: `/build/<build target>/mavlink/`.

 ## Custom MAVLink Messages